jgilcas/A500-8MB-FastRAM/README.md

 The code for the CPLD has been mostly unchanged from the original, just a single letter changed to reflect usage in the A500 as opposed to the A600.

-The original design used an Altera EPM7064 5v CPLD - this has been changed for an Atmel ATF1502 - as these are pin-compatible replacements.
+The original design used an Altera EPM7064 5v CPLD - this has been changed for an Atmel ATF1502ASV - as these are pin-compatible replacements.

 A BOM will follow, but the schematic should be labelled well enough that you can get all the component values.

-Schematic Page 1.png

 ![A500 8MB FastRAM Board - Schematic Page 1](Schematic%20Page%201.png?raw=true "A500 8MB FastRAM Board - Schematic Page 1")